Mithril v2.2.8

 }

 The problem with this implementation is that it can only be used with a number.
-However it's possible that whatever logic produces a value for a could also produce an error state (wrapped in a Maybe or an Either from a library like Sanctuary or Ramda-Fantasy), or it could be a Mithril.js stream, or a flyd stream, etc. Ideally, we wouldn't want to write a similar version of the same function for every possible type that a could have and we wouldn't want to be writing wrapping/unwrapping/error handling code repeatedly.
+However it's possible that whatever logic produces a value for a could also produce an error state (wrapped in a Maybe or an Either from a library like Sanctuary or Ramda-Fantasy), or it could be a Mithril.js stream, a Flyd stream, etc. Ideally, we wouldn't want to write a similar version of the same function for every possible type that a could have and we wouldn't want to be writing wrapping/unwrapping/error handling code repeatedly.

 This is where Fantasy Land can help.
 Let's rewrite that function in terms of a Fantasy Land algebra: